 A bottle of champagne on arrival; VIP Suite bookings also get a two-for-one dinner in Grace restaurant

 Noon, although changing facilities and storage are provided for late departures (and early arrivals).

 Double rooms from £153.99 (€184), including tax at 13.5 per cent.
 Please note the hotel charges an additional local city tax of €3.00 per room per night on check-out.

 Rates include à la carte breakfast.

 Be sure to look out for Petros the Pelican, the waterside resident who has been the island’s official mascot for half a century.
-The spotting scope in the library, which provides great views of the town (only short walk away), should help.
+The spotting scope in the library, which provides great views of the town, should help.

 At the hotel

 Spa, art gallery, gym, valet parking, free WiFi throughout, concierge.
 In-room amenities: king-size beds, flatscreen TVs, laptops to borrow, iPod docks, DVD players, Nespresso machines, air conditioning, Apivita bath products.